-This dip is a great choice for low-carb or low-glycemic diets.
-Avocados are considered a “good fat” for the South Beach Diet, but they are still a limited food, with 1/3 of an avocado being equal to 1 tablespoon of fat (and 2 tablespoons of fat allowed per day.)
-Since this sauce is mixed with buttermilk, you can eat more of it, but I would limit portion size, especially for Phase One.
+This amazingly easy avocado sauce is a great choice for low-carb or low-glycemic diets, but if you’re doing the Keto diet you may want to use more avocado and less buttermilk..
+Avocados are considered a “good fat” for the original South Beach Diet, but they’re a limited food, with 1/3 of an avocado being equal to 1 tablespoon of fat (and 2 tablespoons of fat allowed per day.)
+Since this sauce is mixed with buttermilk, you can eat more of it, but I would limit portion size for the South Beach, especially for Phase One.

 Find More Recipes Like This One:

 Check out Sauces for more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 The recipe for Easy Avocado Sauce was first posted in 2012!
 It was last updated with more information in 2023.